vandi37/vanerrors/README.md

 fmt.Println(err.Error()) // "500 readme error: here could be the error message" (other information wasn't shown because of the show settings)
 ```

-So in this example for some reason not all data was printed.
+So, in this example for some reason not all data was printed.
 Why?
-We've added it to the error settings, so why it is not printed
+I've added it to the error settings, so why it is not printed

-It is since the display options by default display only code, name, message.
+It is since the display options with default settings display only code, name, message.
 Other data is still in the error.
-You can edit this settings
+You can edit these settings

 ### Display Options
 ```go